Zinc (Zincaps) 50 mg capsule: Supply issue

 Zincaps labels (the NZ label has "prescription only medicine")

-The Australian product does not have the ‘Prescription Medicine’ classification statement, because it is supplied for general sale in Australia.
-Please ensure the Australian Zincaps are kept in the dispensary and dispensed as a prescription-only medicine.
+Please ensure that the Australian Zincaps and Rugby Zinc are kept in the dispensary and dispensed as a prescription-only medicine.

 Prescribing and supplying an unapproved medicine